Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - where prior approval of the government is required before an investment can be made by a non-resident (eg, investments in the defence sector);

-- with restrictions on the investment limits that a non-resident can make (eg, foreign direct investment in infrastructure companies is permitted only up to 26% without having to obtain the government’s prior approval);
+- with restrictions on the investment limits that a non-resident can make (eg, foreign direct investment in broadcasting carriage services is permitted only up to 49% without having to obtain the government’s prior approval);

 - which have conditions that must be fulfilled before making foreign investment (eg, investment in a non-banking financial company is subject to certain minimal capitalisation norms); and